EddieFahrenheit/DesktopVoice/README.md

 python3 --version
 ```

-If it's below 3.10 (for example Python 3.8.x), install a newer Python with Homebrew:
+If it's below 3.10, install a newer Python with Homebrew:

 ```bash
 brew install python@3.11